 When you’re pregnant, your body has a very important job to do for 9 months.
-If you’re planning to have a baby soon, there are some simple things you can start doing now to make sure you’re physically ready for a healthy baby bump.
+If you’re planning to have a baby soon, you can take some simple steps now to get physically ready for a healthy baby bump.

 Get to a Healthy Weight

-You should get pregnant more easily if you lose or gain weight before you start trying for a baby.
-Be sure to eat a healthy diet and exercise regularly.
-If you are very overweight, don’t worry about trying to slim down to half your size.
-Losing at least some weight will help.
+You could get pregnant more easily if you lose or gain weight before you start trying for a baby.
+Eat healthy foods and exercise regularly.
+If you’re very overweight, don’t worry about trying to slim down to half your size.
+Shedding even a few pounds will help.

-Prenatal vitamins are important for pregnant women, but you should start taking them before you get pregnant.
-Many women don't find out that they're pregnant until they miss a period, which is weeks after a baby starts to grow.
+Prenatal vitamins are important.
+But you need to start taking them before you get pregnant.
+Why?
+Because you probably won’t find out you’re pregnant until you miss a period.
+That’s weeks after your baby starts to grow.
 If you wait that long to take vitamins, you may miss out on important protection.

-Make sure you take at least 400 micrograms daily of folic acid, which helps prevent birth defects in the brain and spine.
-Prenatal vitamins also have iron, which is good for you and your baby.
-It helps a baby's muscles grow and helps you avoid anemia, when your body has too few red blood cells.
-Calcium is key for your and your baby’s bones, muscles, nerves, and heart.
+Take at least 400 micrograms of folic acid daily.
+It helps prevent birth defects in your baby’s brain and spine.
+Prenatal vitamins also have iron, which is good for both of you.
+It helps your baby's muscles grow and helps you avoid anemia, when your body has too few red blood cells.
+Calcium is key for mother and child’s bones, muscles, nerves, and heart.

-Before you start taking any supplements, though, check in with your doctor about which ones and how much are right for you.
+Before you start taking any supplements, though, ask your doctor which ones and how much are right for you.

 Think About Chemicals

-Some chemicals, like pesticides, solvents, and fertilizers, can make it harder for you to get pregnant or could harm your baby after you conceive.
-Think about your environment at home and at work, and talk to your doctor about what’s safe and what you should avoid.
-If your job involves radiation, mercury, or lead, ask your employer about how you can protect yourself or see if you can change your duties.
+Some of them, like pesticides, solvents, and fertilizers, can make it harder for you to get pregnant or could harm your baby after you conceive.
+Give some thought to which ones might be around you at home and at work.
+Talk to your doctor about what’s safe and what you should avoid.
+If your job involves radiation, mercury, or lead, ask your employer how you can protect yourself, or see if you can change your duties.